yastrebksv/TennisCourtDetector/README.md

 ## Dataset
 The dataset consists of 8841 images, which were separeted to train set (75%) and validation set (25%).
 Each image has 14 annotated points.
 The resolution of images is 1280×720.
 This dataset contains all court types (hard, clay, grass).
+Click the link https://drive.google.com/file/d/1lhAaeQCmk2y440PmagA0KmIVBIysVMwu/view?usp=drive_link to download the dataset

 ### Dataset collection
 This dataset was created in semi-automated way.
 Video highlights from different tournaments with length from 2 to 3 minutes were downloaded from YouTube.
 Frames from video were extracted with step 50 frames to run them through classical computer vision algorithm.
 The quality of existing computer vision